DevOpsKev/cucurbits/README.md

 Basis : Executable specification reduces ambiguity in the DevOps lifecycle.

-Test : Release an opensource HDD framework which is developed in tools and languages that are familiar to developers and simple to implement.
+Test : Release an opensource HDD framework
+  Criteria : Familiar tools and languages for developers Criteria : Infrastructure as Code Deployable Criteria : Must be able to manage long running confirmaiton of test results

 Comfirmation : People download the framework and fork us on github to sustain opensource development.

-Revelation : Noone is interested in solving this industry wide problem and we don't recieve a single fork.
+Revelation : Noone is interested, we don't recieve a single fork.
 ````